Visit Elizabeth City

 Historic Travel Sites

-Walking Tours, Railroads, Civil War & Aviation Trails
+Historic Walking Tours, Underground Railroad, Civil War & Aviation Trails

 Elizabeth City is rich in artifacts, architecture and atmosphere.
-Elizabeth City is situated in the center of the Albemarle region.
-Located on the Pasquotank River, Elizabeth City was founded in 1793 and once bustled with activity as boats disembarked from the waterfront to transport goods and people throughout the South.
+Situated in the center of the Albemarle region and located on the Pasquotank River, Elizabeth City was founded in 1793 and once bustled with activity as boats disembarked from the waterfront to transport goods and people throughout the South.

 Today, Elizabeth City visitors can step back in time with its old-fashioned Main Street and sites that bring history to life.